gdampf/uTerm/README.md

 To compile this code, I used Keil µVision5 under Windows X!

+I further added the code for using an ESP8266 for using telnet via WiFi.

 Here comes the original Text:

 These are the sources modified for the uTerm forked from the Madis Kaal